arrowheadapps/strapi-connector-firestore/README.md

 }
 ```

-The document name can also be specified explicity (in this case `"myCollection/myDoc"`):
+The document name can also be specified explicity (in this example `"myCollection/myDoc"`):

 ```json
 {